sunedin/pyaimms/README.rst

-python interface package for aimms; Not ready for release
+Provide python interface for aimms; Not ready for release